jesseturner/viirs_to_awips/README.md

 The main processing runs every 9 minutes (cron1):
-- checks for new viirs files in the last 30 minutes (subject to change)
+- checks for new viirs files in the last 12 minutes
 - processes viirs files and uses Polar2Grid to output AWIPS files
 - moves to LDM